Hyderabad Queer Pride: 2019

 Hyderabad celebrated its 7th edition of the Queer Swabhimana Yatra on 10 March.
 Starting from Begumpet Police station, the parade marched on till Shenoy Grounds covering a 4 km walk.
 Over 300 members from the community, and several other allies, marched for equal rights, inclusion and dignity.

 This was the first Pride Parade since homosexuality was decriminalized [Section 377 was held unconstitutional in September 2018].
 At the Swabhimana Yatra, the LGBTQ+ community celebrated gender variance and sexual diversity.
 While the struggle for equality continues, the scars the LGBTQ+ community has faced are slowly healing, paving way to an open and inclusive society.

 2022

 The parade was suspended for three years due to the COVID-19 pandemic.
 In 2022, it was announced that the next occurrence of the parade would take place on November 13, with predictions that about a thousand people would participate.
 Ultimately, 400 to 600 people participated in the walk, which was held that afternoon.

+2024

+In February 2024, Hyderabad hosted its annual queer Pride Parade, with more than 1,000 participants marching from Divyasree NSL Orion near Raidurg Police Station to Shilparamam, carrying rainbow flags and placards calling for inclusion and diversity.
+Also in 2024, the Queer Swabhimana Yatra, in its ninth edition, saw hundreds of participants from diverse sexual orientations traverse a 4 km route from Gachibowli to Shilparamam.
+During the march, organisers presented ten key demands, including: A 2% horizontal reservation for transgender persons across OBC, Dalit, and Tribal categories, The establishment of short-stay homes for LGBTQIA+ individuals, And implementation of inclusive healthcare policies.

+2025

+In June 2025, the Mobbera Foundation organised Queer Fiesta to mark ten years of Pride activities in Hyderabad.
+The event drew over 800 participants, making it one of the largest queer gatherings in the city.
+Alongside performances, it highlighted ongoing challenges faced by LGBTQ+ communities, including barriers in education and employment, and stressed the need for inclusion of non-binary and gender-nonconforming people in state policies.

+On 14 June 2025, Hyderabad hosted India’s first Interfaith Pride Fest at Bagh Bean Café, Jubilee Hills.
+Organised by Dragvanti, Rubaroo, Mobbera Foundation and other groups, the festival sought to create dialogue between queer identity and spirituality through performances, storytelling and discussion.